 - I haven’t changed my diet at all, so it must be my thyroid or some other condition must be contributing to my weight gain.

 It’s important to have the facts about weight gain, especially during the middle years of life.
-If you were lucky enough to have a somewhat efficient metabolism when you were younger, it will naturally slow down during the aging process, especially if you don’t maintain enough muscle mass to support your metabolic rate.
+If you were lucky enough to have a somewhat efficient metabolism when you were younger, it will naturally slow down during the aging process, especially if you don’t maintain enough muscle mass to support your energy balance.
 We all lose muscle mass as we age because of lower hormone levels – men have declining testosterone levels, and women have declining estrogen levels.
+Estradiol deficiency causes significant changes in metabolism that result in increased food intake and meal size, increased deposition of visceral fat, altered fat distribution, increased lipid accumulation, and insulin resistance.
 Additionally, if you’re not actively engaged with weight-bearing (resistance) training, or minding your calories, then yes, you will likely gain weight if you don’t introduce this type of exercise regularly or eat less.

 Avoiding weight gain

 Weight gain is not inevitable, except in a few dire health circumstances like Prader-Willi syndrome.
 In most cases, people are either eating too many calories, or not burning off enough of the excess calories being consumed because of limited exercise and daily physical activity.
-Some people have very efficient metabolic processes and can get away with eating a lot.
+Some people have an adequate energy balance and burn off all the excess calories they consume.
 Most of us have a normal metabolic rate and just eat too much, move too little and don’t maintain muscle mass.

 Your lifestyle choices are largely enabling weight gain during menopause.
 If you’re an emotional or stress-eater, consuming too many salty, sugary or fatty foods, you will indeed pack on the pounds.
 However, a 2018 study suggests that genetic predisposition to weight gain and obesity can be thwarted with exercise efforts, especially during menopause.

-The study published online in Menopause, the journal of The North American Menopause Society (NAMS) acknowledged that there are genetic influences on body mass index (BMI) increases from childhood to adulthood.
+In a study published online in Menopause, the journal of The North American Menopause Society (NAMS), researchers acknowledged that there are genetic influences on body mass index (BMI) increases from childhood to adulthood.
 How the genetic influences persist later-in-life, especially during the middle years, when women experience menopause, had not been studied extensively.
-The goal of this study was to examine the genetic weight destiny of individuals to see if genes, in some individuals, direct inevitable weight gain, or if this phenomenon could be intercepted or modified.
+The goal of this study was to examine genetic predisposition for weight gain.
+In other words, they wanted to know if genes can cause inevitable weight gain.

-The study results found that there is a perpetuated genetic influence on weight gain, but exercise (especially weight bearing or muscle building) could attenuate and limit the genetic influence.
+The researchers found that there is a perpetuated genetic influence on weight gain, but exercise (especially weight bearing or muscle building) could attenuate and limit the genetic influence.
 In simple terms, exercise prevents weight gain in mid-life and can intercept weight gain as you get older.